ayumitanaka13/eden-crafted/README.md

 ## About

-A handcrafted hand soap web site.
+A handcrafted soap web site.

 ## Preview